airatk/airatk/README.md

 * **Isepleu (Исәпләү)**
   February — August 2022
-  `Python, Flask, Peewee ORM, TypeScript, Svelte, PostgreSQL, Nginx`
+  `Python, Flask, Peewee ORM, TypeScript, Svelte, PostgreSQL, Nginx, Docker`
   Web app (SPA & API) for statistical accounting of medical organisations in the Republic of Tatarstan.
   **Responsibilities:** Preparation of technical specifications, design & mock-up, development of API & frontend of the app, launching on a server, implementation of additional features & design changes at the request of the client.